brimdata/super/book/src/super-sql/declarations/constants.md

 that must evaluate to a constant at compile time and not reference any runtime state such as `this` or a field of `this`.

-A constant declaration must appear in the declaration section of a [scope](../syntax.md#scope).
+Constant declarations must appear in the declaration section of a [scope](../syntax.md#scope).

 A constant can be any expression, inclusive of subqueries and function calls, as long as the expression evalautes to a compile-time constant.